chrismaille/cabrita/docs/tutorial.rst

         name: My Services

-This file will create a dashboard called *My Docker Project*, which will read all services from the ``docker-compose.yml`` file and add them to the box called *My Services*.
+This file will create a dashboard called *My Docker Project*, which will read all services from the ``docker-compose.yml`` file and add all of them to the box called *My Services*.

 This is the main box (``main: true``), which means all docker services